 Do I need an adaptor for my electronics?

 Most outlets in Guatemala are 110 volts, the same as are found in the United States, Canada, and Mexico.
-If you’re coming from one of these countries you won’t need to bring an adaptor.
+If you’re coming from one of these countries, you won’t need to bring an adapter.

 What is Guatemala’s currency?